FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

 * **tags_invalidate_path**: Path on the caching proxy to which the purge tags request should be sent.

   **default**: ``/``

+* **tags_parser**: Overwrite if you use a non-default glue to combine the tags in the header.
+  This option expects a `FOS\HttpCache\TagHeaderFormatter\TagHeaderParser` instance, configured with the glue you want to use.

 To get cache tagging support, register the ``PurgeTagsListener`` and use the ``Psr6Store`` in your ``AppCache``::